Lawrence Tynes: Tampa Bay Buccaneers (2013)

+Tynes Officially Retires from the NFL (2014)

+Tynes was unable to continue his playing career after multiple surgeries on his kicking foot associated with the MRSA infection.

 Personal life

 Tynes is married to Amanda, and the couple have twin sons.
 Tynes is the seventh Scottish-born player in NFL history.
-He is the son of a former attached support US Navy serviceman to NSWU-2 and a Scottish mother.
-The family lived in Campbeltown until he was 10 years old, before moving to the United States.
-His father, Larry, a US Navy retiree was a supportive US Navy member of SEAL Team 2, stationed in Scotland in the mid-1980s.
-Larry is a retired major crimes detective of the Santa Rosa County, Florida, Sheriff's Department in Milton, Florida.
-One of Lawrence Tynes's brothers, Jason, served in the United States Army in Iraq and Kuwait.

 His other brother, Mark, is serving 27 years in federal prison on drug and witness intimidation charges stemming from his 2004 involvement in a plan to move 3600 lb of marijuana between Texas and Florida.
 Tynes has sought a presidential pardon to shorten or commute his brother's sentence.
 He has acknowledged his brother's guilt but feels the sentence was too harsh.
 However, in the proceedings, Mark was reportedly belligerent and uncooperative.
 The judge who presided at the case had parameters in which to sentence Mark and, because of his foul and unruly behaviour, gave Mark the maximum sentence.

 Tynes enjoys soccer and supports Celtic Football Club.